ess-dive-community/essdive-webinars-and-events/README.md

 This repository is public and all comments will live on publicly.
 You can also submit webinar ideas privately by contacting [ESS-DIVE support or our mailing list](https://ess-dive.lbl.gov/contact/).

 ## Acknowledgements
-We were inspired by [ROpenSci](https://github.com/ropensci-org/community-calls) and [DataONE](https://github.com/DataONEorg/community-calls) Community Call approach and have modeled this approach to gathering ideas based on their successful model.
+We were inspired by the [ROpenSci](https://github.com/ropensci-org/community-calls) and [DataONE](https://github.com/DataONEorg/community-calls) Community Call approach and have modeled this approach to gathering ideas based on their successful model.
 We borrowed extensively from their community call documentation.
 Thank you ROpenSci and DataONE!